 UVC radiation having wavelength between 100 nm and 280 nm has the ability to burst the DNA of bacteria, viruses and spores causing an immediate deactivation of their cells.

-It can easily rupture the RNA protein of any virus, even Coronavirus, and therefore could be effectively applied for sanitizing purposes against novel Coronavirus pandemic.
+It can easily rupture the RNA protein of any virus, even the Novel Coronavirus, and therefore could be effectively applied for sanitizing purposes against novel Coronavirus pandemic.

 UV radiation may be applied for several sterilization applications in water and air treatment, however mainly it works the best for disinfection process which eliminates all forms non-chemical based micro-organisms.

-Therefore UV rays of any level must be strictly avoided from skin contact.
-The disinfection process must be implemented only inside a well shielded container with the required materials packed inside, which needs to be disinfected.
+Therefore, UV rays of any level must be strictly avoided from human skin contact.
+The disinfection process must be implemented only inside a well shielded container with the intended materials stuffed inside, which need to be disinfected.

 Must read: UVC disinfecting lamps which can inactivate Coronavirus and yet be safe for humans.